| History of All Points North Model Railroad Club - APN

 being sold, and perhaps as a message, once again, it was to

+a church.
 In November 1998, APN rented storage

 space for our belongings and set about searching for new